QCPolmer/Text-editor-/README.txt

 // and no promises on updates
 // (mostly as a 'backup')
 // ALSO, for mobile, in NORMAL mode,
-//   use one screen buttons.
+//   use on-screen buttons.
+// AS WHOEVER MADE MOBILE-KEYS
+// IN  MOBILE-BROWSER BROKE THE STANDARD METHOD
+// OF DETECTING KEYPRESS.

 OK, the idea is to get a bunch of vim features (from my custom vimrc) as